plomino/Plomino/doc/src/PlominoDoc/features.rst

 - Python script: run the formula entered in ``Parameter or code``, and redirect to the current object (in read mode).
-Examples: send a mail notification to someone, compute a field value and update the document with this new value, etc.
+Examples: send a mail notification to someone, compute a field value and update the document with this new value, etc. If the formula returns a string, Plomino will will assume it is a URL and use it for redirection.

 - Redirect: same as ``Python script``, but the formula should return an URL that will be used for redirection.
 Example: create a new document